SolutionGuidance/psm/INSTALL.md

 # Background and Current Deployment Status

-2018-06-01: The PSM is not yet ready for production deployment, but is ready for development deployment.
+**Status**: The PSM is not yet ready for production deployment, but much of its core functionality is implemented and it is deployable for development purposes.

 The PSM was originally developed to run in the open source web application server Apache JBoss (now called WildFly).
 Somewhat late